The Marcy SM-4008 Combo Smith Machine has it all at a very affordable price indeed!

 Yes, the Marcy isn’t for seasoned weight lifters, a 300lb max capacity barbell is evidence of this.
 But for beginners and intermediate users, the Marcy Combo offers a lot of bang for your buck.

 For $700, you won’t find better.
 Marcy has done their best, with the inevitable few corners being cut.
-Keep it for a few years, increase your strength and muscle, sell it, and upgrade.
+Keep it for a few years, increase your strength and muscle mass, sell it, and upgrade.